GeorgePearse/retrocode/CONTRIBUTING.md

 1. **Use prek instead of pre-commit** - It's much faster
 2. **Format with ruff instead of black** - It's faster and more capable
-3. **Type-check with zuban instead of mypy** - It's dramatically faster
+3. **Type-check with ty instead of mypy** - It's dramatically faster
 4. **Run pytest with `-n auto`** - Parallel test execution is faster

 ## Architecture Overview